AUSTIN2526/holocure-trainer/README.md

-# holocure-trainer
+# Holocure Trainer
-This trainer can help you dynamically modify the game.
+This project can help you dynamically modify the game.

-download(exe)
+## Download(exe)
 ```
 https://github.com/AUSTIN2526/holocure-trainer/releases
 ```